jonashackt/ansible-windows-docker-springboot/README.md

 vagrant plugin install vagrant-vmware-fusion
 ```

+I really wanted to stay with Vagrant and it´s nice Yaml like API, but I had to understand that the [official Vagrant VMWare plugin](https://www.vagrantup.com/docs/vmware/installation.html) is not free and you have to pay for it.
 You sadly need a licence here :(

 ```
 vagrant box add dev-msedge.box --name "windows10docker" --provider vmware_fusion